-Diet - A recent study showed that people who consume a diet rich in saturated fats, red meat, processed meat, and low on fiber are more prone to colon cancer.
+Diet - A recent study showed that people who consume a diet rich in saturated fats, red meat, processed meat, and low in fiber are more prone to colon cancer.

 Underlying Conditions - Diabetes, radiation therapy for other cancers, inflammatory bowel diseases, and acromegaly.

 As this cancer does not produce symptoms in the early stages, doctors recommend screening tests to look for signs of colon cancer or polyps.
-If you are not in the high-risk group, these screening tests should be started at around 50 years, and if you are in the high-risk group, then screening should be started earlier.
+If a person is not in the high-risk group, these screening tests should be started at around 50 years, and if a person is in the high-risk group, then screening should be started earlier.

-The doctor will first ask you about your family history, symptoms, and medical history.
-He or she will then perform a physical examination by pressing on your abdomen.
-Then you will be asked to get the following tests done:
+The doctor will first ask the patient about his family history, symptoms, and medical history.
+He or she will then perform a physical examination by pressing on the abdomen.
+Then the patient will be asked to get the following tests done:

 Blood tests - To rule out other conditions that can result in similar symptoms.
-They will ask for liver function tests and complete blood count.
+They will ask for liver function tests (LFT) and a complete blood count (CBC)

-Colonoscopy - Here, a long flexible tube with a camera attached to one end is inserted inside the colon through the rectum.
+Colonoscopy - A long flexible tube with a camera attached to one end is inserted inside the colon through the rectum.
 This can help diagnose polyps and other growths.

-Biopsy - If needed, your doctor might remove tissue from any abnormal growth during a colonoscopy.
+Biopsy - If needed, the doctor might remove tissue from any abnormal growth during a colonoscopy.
 This tissue will then be sent for laboratory testing.

-Double-contrast barium enema - Your bowels will be coated with a barium solution, and then X-rays are taken.
+Double-Contrast Barium Enema - The bowels will be coated with a barium solution, and then X-rays will be taken.

-CT scan - This provides a more detailed image of your colon.
+CT (Computed Tomography) scan - This provides a more detailed image of the colon.

-Depending on the stage of cancer and your general health, the various treatment options include:
+Depending on the stage of cancer and the patient’s general health, the various treatment options include:

-For early-stage - A minimally invasive surgery, such as -
+For Early- Stage Cancer: A minimally invasive surgery, such as -

 Polypectomy - Small and confined polyps are removed during a colonoscopy.

-Laparoscopic Surgery - For polyps that cannot be removed during a colonoscopy, surgery is done through inserting special instruments through several small incisions in the abdominal wall.
+Laparoscopic Surgery - For polyps that cannot be removed during a colonoscopy, surgery is done by inserting special instruments through several small incisions in the abdominal wall.

-Partial Colectomy - The part of the colon that contains the cancer is removed.
+Partial Colectomy- Partial Colectomy is the treatment option in cancer cases that have grown into the colon.
+The part of the colon that contains the cancer is removed.
 If the doctor is not able to reconnect the healthy portions of the colon, the surgeon performs an ostomy.
 An opening will be created on the wall of the abdomen, through which stool is eliminated to a bag outside the body.
 The nearby lymph nodes are also removed.